Section 174 Amortization for Your Manufacturing Company

 Taxpayers who need to change their method of accounting for the first taxable year beginning on or after January 1, 2022, must file a statement with their federal tax return instead of filing Form 3115.
 Filing this duplicate copy with the IRS is unnecessary to comply with Section 174 requirements.

-A statement for the tax year change is required, explicitly providing name and employer identification number or Social Security Number (as applicable), corresponding beginning/ending dates of tax year changes, and designated automatic accounting method change number #265.
-Additionally, a description outlining the type of expenditures must be included with the amount paid or incurred likewise specified in this formal request – all to capitalize R&E-related expenses over either five years (domestic research) or fifteen years (foreign research).
+Additionally, include a description outlining the type of expenditures with the amount paid or incurred in this formal request.
+This is necessary to capitalize R&E-related expenses over either five years (for domestic research) or fifteen years (for foreign research).

-By filing a statement, businesses can make all necessary adjustments on an effective date of their choosing – providing more flexibility to companies looking for updated regulations with minimal delay.
+By filing a statement, businesses can make all necessary adjustments on an effective date of their choosing.
+This provides more flexibility to companies looking for updated regulations with minimal delay.
 A temporary waiver has also been issued, allowing taxpayers to adjust accounting methods within just five years without disrupting otherwise established procedures outlined in Rev. Proc.
 2015-13.
+And in doing so, they can benefit from a waiver on general limitation rules by adapting to new regulations.
+This exemption applies only for taxable years starting after December 31, 2021 – so eligible taxpayers should ensure they’re prepared accordingly.

 Form 3115 is required when